emard/ulx3s-jtagthru/README.md

 # ULX3S JTAG pass-thru

-Passess onboard FT231X to external GPIO header.
-ULX3S can be used as USB-JTAG programmer for other boards.
+Pass onboard FT231X signals to external GPIO header so ULX3S can be used as USB-JTAG programmer for other boards.

 Pinout: